 Recognized status is conferred for a period of three or seven years for provisional or full accreditation, respectively.
 During the final year of accredited status, an application for continuation of recognized status should be submitted to ASBMB.
-The format and evaluation process for renewal applications are identical to those for an initial application.
+The evaluation process for renewal applications is consistent with those for an initial application.
+However, the renewal application is structured to describe changes to the program since the time of previous application and explain how programs have programmatically addressed any comments or feedback from previous reviewers.
+Review of renewal applications will take into consideration the extent to which programs have addressed this prior feedback.
+Programs undergoing renewal may request a copy of the prior decision letter, if needed, in order to help with preparation of a renewal application.

 Please check the guidelines at the time of renewal since these may be modified since your previous application.